codehithesh/Reaction-Learner/README.md

 ## Privacy

 - Source text, reactions, and evaluations exist **only in page memory**.
-- Speech-to-text and text-to-speech are **native browser features** — audio and speech never leave your machine.
+- **Read aloud is fully local.** `speechSynthesis` speaks through the voices already installed in your operating system.
+No text and no audio leaves the machine, and it works offline.
+- **Voice input is not local, and this is worth knowing before you press the mic.**
+  It uses the browser's own `SpeechRecognition` — no account, no API key, nothing stored by this app — but Chrome's implementation is a *server-side* recogniser: your microphone audio is streamed to Google to be transcribed, and dictation simply does not work without a network connection (Chrome reports that as the `network` error).
+That is the browser's behaviour rather than a choice this project makes, and other browsers implement the same API differently.
+If that trade-off is not acceptable to you, type the reaction instead: everything else in this app stays on your machine.
+- This app makes exactly two kinds of network request, and only when you ask for
-- The only network calls go from your chosen key to that provider's API endpoint (e.g. `api.openai.com`, `api.anthropic.com`, `generativelanguage.googleapis.com`, `api.deepseek.com`, `api.moonshot.ai`,
+  them: the microphone audio Chrome sends to Google while you dictate, and the request from your own API key to that provider's endpoint (e.g.
+  `api.openai.com`, `api.anthropic.com`, `generativelanguage.googleapis.com`,
-  `api.mistral.ai`) when you run an evaluation.
+  `api.deepseek.com`, `api.moonshot.ai`, `api.mistral.ai`) when you run an
+  evaluation.
+There is no analytics, no telemetry and no update check.
 - API keys are read on demand from the Settings inputs and only ever sent to the provider you picked.
 They are written to storage **only when you press Save**.
   Once saved they live in this extension's private `chrome.storage.local` —